| Can Sculpture Be Taught?

 it has special significance when applied to art students religious

+training and the taming of wild animals.
 A great advantage is gained if the instincts of men and animals

 can be studied and directed by understanding the individual,